AndreaPrestia/Felis/README.md

 **Publish a message**

-To ease the testing process, I have two console application that publish to Felis broker.
+To ease the testing process, I have three console applications that publish to Felis broker.

 These applications sends messages on the **Test** topic of the **subscribers** examples.